HungryHowies/wordpress/README.md

 . . .
 ```

-Delete those lines and insert the values you copied from the command line.
+Delete those lines and insert the values you copied from the command line using the secret key generator from the step above.

 Next, modify some of the database connection settings at the beginning of the file.